 In fact, this problem is so well known that it gets its own bit on Wikipedia.
 The “geography of Montreal” page explains that it is, in fact, all the fault of a river:

 One quirk of common Montreal parlance is that directions (north, south, east, and west) along the street grid are sharply skewed relative to the actual compass directions.
 The St. Lawrence River is taken as flowing west to east (even though it flows north or northeast past the island), so that directions along streets parallel to the river are referred to as “west” and “east,” and those along streets perpendicular to the river, “north” and “south.”

 But this is really only half an answer at best, since it serves mainly to make you wonder why someone decided the river flows east when it’s very clearly flowing north.
 “Because it’s heading for the Atlantic, which is roughly east,” I suppose.

 Except that’s not an explanation at all is it?
-The Seine goes in all sorts of weird directions in its way around Paris.
-If the city authorities decreed the left-bank always counted as west just because the sea was roughly north, the compass needle would be spinning like a bloody top.
+The Seine goes in all sorts of weird directions on its way around Paris.
+If the city authorities decreed the left bank always counted as west just because the sea was roughly north, the compass needle would be spinning like a bloody top.